 Heat pumps are highly versatile devices that heat and cool your home evenly.
-Many homeowners opt for a heat pump as an energy-efficient alternative to a standard furnace or air conditioner.
+Many homeowners opt for heat pumps as an energy-efficient alternative to a standard furnace or air conditioner.
 However, to do its job correctly, your heat pump requires the right amount of refrigerant.
 Refrigerant enables the pump to heat your home properly during the winter and cool it during the summer.
 Here’s how refrigerant helps your heat pump work effectively:

 The level of refrigerant in your heat pump determines how well it functions.
 When the seasons change and your pump needs to shift from heating to cooling, it reverses the flow of the refrigerant inside it.
 If you notice a reduction in your device’s heating or cooling output, this is often a sign that your refrigerant levels are running low.